The French health care system - La Sécurité Sociale

 hospital; the most significant charge that the patient must pay is an

-18€ per day hospitalisation fee, basically a contribution to the board
+18€ per day hospitalisation fee, basically a contribution to

 and lodging provided by the hospital.
 In most cases, most or all of the